Council Guide: Part V: How to Get Involved

 The Council reads and considers all letters and emails that arrive before the briefing book deadline, two weeks before a Council meeting.
 Generally, letters are addressed to the Council Chair or the Executive Director.
 However, depending on the situation and the stage of the decision-making process, you may write letters or emails to a specific Council member, the Regional Director of NMFS, or others.

-Make sure your letter is legible, either by typing or writing very clearly.
+Make sure your letter is legible.
 When writing, be sure to identify the FMP, amendment, proposed rule, or other measure you are commenting on.
 Then state your position or opinion.
 Explain who you are and why the reader should pay attention to what you are saying.
 (For example, talk about your fishing experience or the group that you represent).
 Use short, clear sentences to state your position and explain why you feel the way you do.
 Whenever you can, be specific about how a proposed rule would affect you.
 Try to show how your personal interests relate to public or national interests.
 For an example, see the sample letter.
 Letters must arrive prior to two weeks in advance of a Council meeting in order to be included in the Council members’ briefing books.

 You can also write letters to trade magazines like National Fisherman or Pacific Fishing, which many managers read.
-Since the National Marine Fisheries Service reviews all Council decisions, it is also effective to write or call the Northwest or Southwest Region of NMFS.
+Since the National Marine Fisheries Service reviews all Council decisions, it is also effective to write or call the West Coast Region of National Marine Fisheries Service.

 Interested citizens may serve on an advisory subpanel.
 If you are interested in serving, talk to the Executive Director and the key staff person for the fishery.